 - a.
 This Subsection applies to "Meeting Spaces, Conference Centers, and Reception Venues," defined as private rooms or other private meeting spaces in a hotel, conference center, meeting hall, or reception venue. - b.
-Face Coverings.
-All workers and Guests must wear Face Coverings when they are or may be within the facility.
-When outdoors, workers and Guests must wear Face Coverings when they are within six (6) feet of someone who does not reside in the same household. - c.
 Must Be Seated.
 To limit the degree to which Guests at the facility may come into contact with one another and spread COVID-19, a facility covered by this Subsection is closed unless it is or becomes a seated establishment for Guests.
-Guests must be in seats except to enter, leave, use amenities, visit the restroom, and obtain food or drink. - d.
+Guests must be in seats except to pay, enter, leave, use amenities, visit the restroom, and obtain food or drink. - c.
 Capacity Restrictions.
 While this Executive Order is in effect, all open facilities covered by this Subsection must limit Guests in indoor and outdoor seating areas to Emergency Maximum Occupancy.
 Under this Executive Order, the Emergency Maximum Occupancy for a facility is the lowest number produced by applying the following tests: - 1.
 Overall.
 The facility must limit Guests to fifty percent (50%) of the stated fire capacity for each indoor and outdoor space controlled by the facility.
 For rooms or spaces without a stated fire capacity, the limit on Guests is twelve (12) per one thousand (1000) square feet, rounded up. - 2.
 Social Distancing Required.
-The facility must limit the number of Guests in the space so that groups can stay six (6) feet apart.
+The facility must limit the number of Guests in the space so that groups can stay six (6) feet apart. - d.

-- e.
 Hotels and other Large Facilities.
-For hotels or other facilities where private meeting spaces are a portion of a larger facility that is not restricted by this Section of this Executive Order, the limits stated above are measured only for the portion of the facility composed of private meeting spaces. - f.
+For hotels or other facilities where private meeting spaces are a portion of a larger facility that is not restricted by this Section of this Executive Order, the limits stated above are measured only for the portion of the facility composed of private meeting spaces. - e.
 Additional Health and Safety Requirements.
-Facilities covered by this Subsection must follow the additional health and safety requirements in Appendix F of this Executive Order.
+Facilities covered by this Subsection must follow the additional health and safety requirements in Appendix G of this Executive Order.